pganalyze/pganalyze-docs/install/amazon_rds/04_install_collector.md

 pganalyze-collector --test
 ```

-This will go through one cycle of collecting statistics information from both PostgreSQL and RDS,<br>
+This will go through one cycle of collecting statistics information from both PostgreSQL and RDS,<br/>
 as well as submitting it to the pganalyze dashboard (but not storing it).

 If this is successful, all you should see is: